Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Analysis of two-step algorithm

-\begin{theorem} [Communication cost of Algorithm \ref{alg:basis}] With probability at least $1 - \frac{1}{m}$, the communication cost of Algorithm \ref{alg:basis} is $\tilde{O}(m + |\Delta|)$. \end{theorem} \begin{proof} The communication incurred by each node consists of three components: (i) uploading the noisy incident-weight vector, (ii) downloading the noisy weights of its assigned triangles, and (iii) uploading its local triangle-count statistics.
+\begin{proof}[Proof of Theorem~\ref{thm:comm_costs}] The communication incurred by each node consists of three components: (i) uploading the noisy incident-weight vector, (ii) downloading the noisy weights of its assigned triangles, and (iii) uploading its local triangle-count statistics.

-Let $W$ denote the maximum edge weight in the graph.
+Let \(W\) denote the maximum edge weight in the graph.
 Using tail bounds for the discrete and continuous Laplace distributions together with a union bound over all released noise variables, we obtain the following results.

-The total communication cost for uploading the noisy weight vectors is bounded by with probability at least $1-\gamma$.
+The total communication cost for uploading the noisy weight vectors is bounded by with probability at least \(1-\gamma\).
 During redistribution, only weights corresponding to assigned triangles are transmitted.
 Since each triangle is assigned to a single node, at most one noisy weight is sent per triangle.
-The total cost for downloading noisy triangle weights is therefore bounded by with probability at least $1-\gamma$.
-Finally, publishing the noisy local triangle counts incurs a communication cost of with probability at least $1-\gamma$.
-We obtain the lemma statement by setting $\gamma = m/3$. \end{proof}
+The total cost for downloading noisy triangle weights is therefore bounded by with probability at least \(1-\gamma\).
+Finally, publishing the noisy local triangle counts incurs a communication cost of with probability at least \(1-\gamma\).
+We obtain the lemma statement by setting \(\gamma = 1/(3m)\). \end{proof}